carvel-dev/secretgen-controller/docs/secret-export.md

 `spec` fields:

-- `fromNamespace` (optional; string) Source namespace; must be one of ServiceExport's destination namespaces.
+- `fromNamespace` (optional; string) Source namespace; must be one of SecretExport's destination namespaces.